MaslasBros/pyStateGram/README.md

 ### Unsupported Features

-The following features are **not yet** be supported by the parser.
+The following features are **not yet** supported by the parser.
 Presented, again, as stated in the [docs](https://mermaid.js.org/syntax/stateDiagram.html).
 The appropriate errors are thrown when anything related to these is detected from the parsing sequence.

 * [Composite states](https://mermaid.js.org/syntax/stateDiagram.html#composite-states)